 All kids crave routine, and for your child, it’s vital.
 Children diagnosed with ADD, ADHD, ASD, etc., are much calmer knowing what is coming next in their day.
 The same applies to sleep.
 If you establish a consistent sleep, nap, and wake up time, your child will know exactly what to expect.
 And, their brain also starts to learn when it’s time to shut down and when to wake up.

 For the kids that I see who are on little or no routine, chances are that their sleep is not great.
 Establish a routine for the time leading up to sleep.
 Follow the same list of activities to get ready for bed every single night (like teeth brushing, bath, pajamas, or reading a book).
+Need ideas?
+This post gives you some more ideas for a calm, relaxing bedtime routine.

 Greatly reduce or eliminate screen time